 A few words on the logo, which perfectly embodies the theme of Expo 2020 Dubai: a ring composed of many small concentric circles that meet to form the central ring.
 Symbol of the unity of peoples and continuity between the present and the future.
 But to make the history of the logo even more fascinating is its origin.

 The design is in fact inspired by an old gold ring dating back more than 6,000 years, recently discovered during archaeological excavations in the Saruq Al Hadid desert between Abu Dhabi and Dubai.

 Continuing with the theme of the event, the goal is to bring together ideas from around the world and to engage participants in addressing common challenges.
 Ideas will have to simplify life and improve its quality, not to mention what has been done with Expo 2015.
 Proposals and projects will, therefore, be synthesized in a common vision for our future.
 And the foundation of this change is the same Expo 2020 site.

 Half of the electricity used during the event will be entirely generated by renewable sources, while 90% of the equipment to be used in new buildings will be converted and reused by older buildings and infrastructure.
-The Dubai Expo is also an opportunity to boost employment and investment: the sustainable development of tourist attractions, commercial and residential spaces will create approximately 277,000 new jobs, 40% of which are in the tourism marketing sector.
+The Expo 2020 Dubai is also an opportunity to boost employment and investment.
+The sustainable development of tourist attractions, commercial and residential spaces will create approximately 277,000 new jobs, 40% of which are in the tourism marketing sector.